wwt/WorkflowSchema/README.md

 # Welcome

-This project provides a schema to validate your data driven workflows for [SwiftCurrent](https://github.com/wwt/SwiftCurrent) and [Jetflow](https://github.com/wwt/jetflow).
+This project provides a schema to validate your data driven workflows for [SwiftCurrent](https://github.com/wwt/SwiftCurrent).
 You can validate your json using a tool like [this online json schema validator](https://www.jsonschemavalidator.net).

 ## Examples
 #### The simplest implementation with a `FlowRepresentable` and its provided name.